 Let’s dive into the solution!

-This challenge introduces the concept of mutation XSS.
-The participant must inject a script into the vulnerable endpoint, initiating a chain of events that breaks out of the <title> tag in the browser instance of Puppeteer.
+tag in the browser instance of Puppeteer.
 The entry point was this specific endpoint: https://challenge-1023.intigriti.io/api/report?url=/, which allowed entering a custom-encoded payload to target the browser instance.
-With the absence of SOP and specific security flags in check, it was possible to make the browser download and navigate to a hosted script that triggered the extraction of the remote flag.txt file upon access.
+With the absence of SOP and specific security flags in check, it was possible to make the browser download and navigate to a hosted script that triggered the extraction of the remote flag.txt

 Now that you’ve stepped into the challenge landscape, let’s shed light on the hints generously shared by Intigriti through their Twitter account.